TobiasSchemenz/nanogenmo2017/README.md

 ## General Idea

-I take my inspiration from Dan Harmon's Story Cirlce, the Hero's Journey, Dramatica, the Seven-Plot-Point system, the Story Grid system, and the Scene-Sequel Format, in no particular order.
+I take my inspiration from Dan Harmon's Story Circle, the Hero's Journey, Dramatica, the Seven-Plot-Point system, the Story Grid system, and the Scene-Sequel Format, in no particular order.

 ## First Version